realasking/grub-theme-gdm/README.md

+This theme is created by Tomha, I just forked it and made several modifications.
+The original README listed below.

 # About

 GDM is a theme for the GRUB bootloader aiming to immitate the default appearance of the Gnome Display Manager user login page.